The primary NetFirm CS administrator is the person who was designated as your firm�s NetFirm CS administrator on the purchase agreement.

 To give the user access to selected client portals, click the Selected button under the Access Permission heading, mark the checkboxes for the appropriate client portals, and click ENTER.

-Allows the user to view lists of all or selected Employee Self-Service or Web Employee clients and their users.
-Also allows the user to view the check stubs and W-2s that your firm has sent to Employee Self-Service or Web Employee portals for those clients’ users.
+Allows the user to view lists of all or selected Employee Self-Service clients and their users.
+Also allows the user to view the check stubs and W-2s that your firm has sent to Employee Self-Service portals for those clients’ users.
 If your firm is licensed for Accounting CS Payroll, the user can also view the Forms 1099-MISC (for independent contractors) that your firm has sent to Employee Self-Service.

-To allow this user to manually link Employee Self-Service or Web Employee to NetClient CS or NetStaff CS portals, you must give this user access to Web Employee/ESS administration, to NetStaff CS administration, and to NetClient CS administration for all (not selected) NetClient CS users.
+To allow this user to manually link Employee Self-Service to NetClient CS or NetStaff CS portals, you must give this user access to Employee Self-Service administration, to NetStaff CS administration, and to NetClient CS administration for all (not selected) NetClient CS users.

 - If you marked the NetClient CS checkbox but the NetStaff CS user should not have access to all client portals, highlight NetClient CS in the list on the left, click the Selected button under the Access Permissions heading, and mark the checkboxes for the client portals that the user needs to access.